-Of course, this is just a general list and each housing association and developer will have slightly different criteria.
+Of course, this is just a general list and each housing association and developer will have slightly different criteria for their shared property ownership scheme.
 The rules slightly vary between countries and so you may want to check the rules.

 If you live in Northern Ireland: Co-Ownership scheme

 For those living in Wales: Shared Ownership scheme

 If you live in Scotland Shared Ownership scheme

 Where do I start?

 As long as you met the basic eligibility requirements, it’s not that hard to find suitable properties.
 The best place to start to is Rightmove, as you can filter properties by Buying Scheme.
 Another fantastic place to search is Share to Buy and you can even register for property alerts.

 If you find a suitable property, it’s a good idea to double-check the eligibility criteria.
 The basic rules will be the same, however, some Housing Associations and boroughs have their own terms regarding priorities and affordability.

 Once you believe you’re eligible for a shared property ownership scheme then it’s best to call or email the Housing Association and set up the first meeting to view the property and discuss their process.